Motherhood

 December 19, 2017

+Body image is an issue that’s really close to my heart and I’ve been thinking a lot lately about how it affects new moms.
+It seems to me that women’s feelings about their postpartum bodies often get overlooked, likely because there’s rarely discussion about it.
 To start the conversation, I reached out to my amazing community of women, “Hey mama friends, I'm writing a piece about embracing your beautiful postpartum body.
 Would love to hear your experience!”
 The poignant, real responses I received from my friends made me cry.
 I chatted with each of them, thanking them for their honesty and asked if it would be okay to share their stories.
 They all graciously agreed.
 In the words of my pal Lindsey, “Anything in the name of female empowerment.”
 I’m so honored to share their strength, humor, and open-heartedness with you.

 Lindsey

-I think the first step is just like the first step in any change - acknowledging that your body is different and that it’s okay to hate it.
-It’s okay
+I think the first step is just like the first step in any change - acknowledging that your